pink-junkjard/hyperfiddle/README.md

 > functional client/server data sync, for composable and data-driven CRUD applications

+This is the open source library powering <http://www.hyperfiddle.net>.

 ## Dependency coordinates—Todo

 There is a JVM server and a browser client.
 Prod deployments additionally target nodejs (for server-side rendering).
 All platforms use the same artifact: